itstorque/2018-tareqdandachi.github.io/work.md

   <h3 class="pretitle">Air Surface — 2017</h3>

   <h3 class="work">
     One of my projects on Human-Computer Interfaces, blending the gap between technology and the real world involved Air Surface.
-It uses Machine Learning methods and haar cascades to map out hand gestures that are input through a webcam into surface controls, similar to how humans interact with the world.
+It uses Machine Learning methods and haar cascades to map out hand gestures that are seen through a webcam into surface controls, similar to how humans interact with the world.
 Think of turning a knob or flicking a switch without touching any surface naturally and controlling the lights in the room.
 This project can be paired with Augmented Reality systems to create a fully digital i/o environment.
   </h3>

 </div>